Vemurafenib in Children With Recurrent/Refractory BRAF Gene V600E (BRAFV600E)-Mutant Gliomas

 Open to people ages up to 25 years

 - Patients with histologically confirmed diagnosis of glioma (WHO Grades I-IV) will be eligible.
-Patient tumors must test positive for the BRAFV600E mutation at UCSF Molecular Pathology central laboratory.
-If mutation cannot be confirmed from a prior test and archival tumor is not available to confirm presence of BRAFV600E mutation,patients must have tumor biopsy to collect tumor sample for mutation confirmation.
+Patient tumors must test positive for the BRAFV600E mutation at University of California, San Francisco (UCSF) Molecular Pathology central laboratory.
+If mutation cannot be confirmed from a prior test and archival tumor is not available to confirm presence of BRAFV600E mutation, patients must have tumor biopsy to collect tumor sample for mutation confirmation.

 - Patients with neurological deficits should have deficits that are stable for a minimum of 1 week prior to registration.

-- Patient must have MR imaging performed within two weeks of first dose of drug.
+- Patient must have magnetic resonance (MR) imaging performed within two weeks of first dose of drug.

 - Myelosuppressive chemotherapy: Patients must have received their last dose of known myelosuppressive anticancer chemotherapy at least three weeks prior to study registration or at least six weeks if nitrosourea.